antonioribeiro/laravel-installer/README.md

 2013/01/22 00:58 (GMT-3) - Version 1.2.0

 * artisan command now also has the ability to create new services, just execute "artisan new"
-* installFour script now also asks for its parameters interactivelly
+* laravel script now also asks for its parameters interactivelly

 2013/01/21 19:27 (GMT-3) - Version 1.1.0